maxgaurav/indexeddb-orm/README.md

     .get().then(function(results) {

         /**
-        * each results object will have an userContacts property with mathcing result with users table **/
+        * each results object will have an userContacts property with matching result with users table **/
     });
 ```